 But the catch lies in the fact that this policy does not affect money already stashed in foreign bank accounts.
 This will not bring that money back.
 The government will deal with those cases separately.

-For now, it is seen that this drastic measure is bound to bring temporary unpopularity to the ruling party, but might prove useful in the long run.
+For now, it is seen that this drastic measure is bound to bring temporary unpopularity to the ruling party but might prove useful in the long run.
 But the inconvenience to the public and the fact that currency as high as worth Rs.
-2000 is bound to bring home more problems cannot be turned a blind eye to.
+2000 is bound to bring home more problems that cannot be turned a blind eye to.